thomsev/thomsev/README.md

 #### How to reach me:

-- 📫 Catch me on Twitter: [@YourTwitterHandle](https://twitter.com/thoseverin)
+- 📫 Catch me on Twitter: [@thoseverin](https://twitter.com/thoseverin)

 #### Fun fact:

 - ⚡ I'm a proud parent balancing coding with playtime.
-Did you know my son can already count to 10?

 ---